-Definition of Urinary Tract Infection
+Definition of Urinary Tract Infections

-Epidemiology of Urinary Tract Infection
+Epidemiology of Urinary Tract Infections

-According to clinical pictures it can be classified as
+According to clinical pictures, it can be classified as:

 Asymptomatic bacteriuria: it is the presence of bacteriuria, i.e., more than 105 organisms per ml on two occasions in women and one occasion in men.
 It indicates UTI without the symptoms.
 It is commonly seen during pregnancy.

-Symptomatic bacteriuria: it includes acute urethritis, acute cystitis, acute prostatitis, acute pyelonephritis and septicaemia with septic shock
+Symptomatic bacteriuria: it includes acute urethritis, acute cystitis, acute prostatitis, acute pyelonephritis and septicaemia with septic shock.

-Etiology of Urinary Tract Infection
+Etiology of Urinary Tract Infections

-Risk factors associated with UTI
+Risk factors associated with UTIs

 - Posterior urethral valve